mieow/gvlarp-character-plugin/vtm-character/readme.txt

 * Automatically list active characters and what their Status is
 * Get reports (CSV and PDF) such as character activity
 * Pre-loaded with data for V20 edition
+* Send a character newsletter with XP totals and Storyteller message

 == Installation ==